Child Assessments

 What is a children’s diagnostic assessment?

-In order to diagnose dyslexia in a young person from the age of 8, a full diagnostic assessment is required.
+In order to diagnose dyslexia, or dyscalculia in a young person from the age of 8, a full diagnostic assessment is required.
 The diagnostic assessment must be carried out by a qualified professional to confirm an associated specific learning difficulty.

 How much is a children’s diagnostic assessment?